elr0p3/FileSysStat/README.md

 TUI version is disabled by default.

-To run it you should uncoment some lines inside the makefile, and 'mv src/r0p3/Main.java.old src/r0p3/Main.java'.
+To run it you should run 'mv src/r0p3/Main.java.old src/r0p3/Main.java'.
 Then type 'make tui && make run' inside the current project.